Regional Mexican music: Mass media

 Uforia Audio Network owns a number of stations running the regional Mexican format.
-Television channels Bandamax and Video Rola are dedicated to transmitting programming relating mainly to the regional Mexican genre.
+Television channels Bandamax and Video Rola (usually abbreviated as VR) are dedicated to transmitting programming relating mainly to the regional Mexican genre.
 In Mexico, there are many radio stations solely dedicated to regional Mexican music and some with certain subgenres.
-Regional Mexican stations are available in the U.S. mostly targeting the Mexican American population.
+Regional Mexican stations are available in the U.S. mostly targeting the Mexican-American population.